 Preparing for a new baby doesn't have to be overwhelming.
 Experienced parents have learned that newborn babies just need some basic items at first.
-These include a warm and safe place to sleep, food, clothing, and diapers.
+These include a warm and safe place to sleep, clothing, and diapers.

 Many baby products are available, but listed below are the essential items you'll want to have ready for your new baby.